wrightkelsey/ptta_haiti/README.md

 The data was collected during the experimental impact study described in the paper (Gignoux et al. 2022), section 2, through field surveys described, in section 4.2.

-The data is made available through The World Bank MicroData Repository.
+The data is made available through The World Bank MicroData Repository and here on Github.

 3. Statement about rights